w0rmhol3/w0rmhol3-Blog/source/_posts/Kuki-Bank.md

 ![Balance](https://github.com/w0rmhol3/w0rmhol3.github.io/assets/91303166/99636e91-e343-497c-8ba4-f6e076829c20)

-The balance will be in negative within the Test2 account.
+The balance will be in `negative` within the Test2 account.
 To exploit this system, we need a method to automate the amount transfer from Test2 account to the primary account.
 There are different methods that can achieve this in which can be creating a script that can non-stop creating transfer from account A to B, or use a tool.
-In this case, I used burpsuite to automate the process directly.
+In this case, I used `burpsuite to automate the process` directly.

 ![Burpsuite Intruder](https://github.com/w0rmhol3/w0rmhol3.github.io/assets/91303166/a0eb36e9-bc67-4de3-80fc-6f6408d4be12)

-All we need to do is intercept the traffic in which the transfer is made, and send it to intruder.
+All we need to do is intercept the traffic in which the transfer is made, and send it to `intruder`.
 As we just need to automate the transfer feature, we do not need to modify the payload.
 Hence, the payload can be inputted anywhere that does not affect the packet.

 ![Intruder](https://github.com/w0rmhol3/w0rmhol3.github.io/assets/91303166/978dbb78-1fcc-4e6f-a922-dc9b5457bda1)

-Going to the payload tab, we need to change the payload type to “Null payload” as we do not need to modify anything within the packet.
-Last thing to set is to change the Payload settings to “Continue indefinitely” to allow the transfer to keep on going without stop.
+Going to the payload tab, we need to change the payload type to `“Null payload”` as we do not need to modify anything within the packet.
+Last thing to set is to change the Payload settings to `“Continue indefinitely”` to allow the transfer to keep on going without stop.
 Once all the settings are done, we can click on start attack.

 ![Intruder3](https://github.com/w0rmhol3/w0rmhol3.github.io/assets/91303166/5b2e2073-dff2-46e9-ae01-03deecaa9c3f)